Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 \quad
 K_{sentence\_length,d_{k}}=\begin{bmatrix} k_1^T \\ \vdots \\ k_n^T\end{bmatrix}
 $$

+So if we want to mask future position, we only need to create a lower triangular matrix in which upper triangular elements are zero, then through the torch.masked_fill() we can let upper triangular elements to a very small negative number, eg -1e12.

 In the encoder self-attention, we use the make_pad_mask to eliminate the effect of padding, in the decoder self-attention we use both make_pad_mask and make_no_peak_mask to eliminate the effect of padding and keep the auto-regressive property, in the encoder-decoder we only use make_pad_mask the eliminate the effect of padding.